Jordan is an amazing country! I never expected to see so much diverse beauty in this Middle-Eastern country.

 The rest is up to you as to where you want to stay and where you want to eat; the prices can really vary.

 If you want to know the contact information for my guide (he speaks amazing English and is extremely knowledgeable about his country), just drop me a line by e-mail and I will find his contact info!

 Useful things to know about Jordan

 What to wear in Jordan?

 Although there are no restrictions about clothing in Jordan, try to dress modestly as the locals will appreciate it.
 Long sleeves, no short skirts for women.

 There are no rules like in Iran where a woman is obliged to wear a scarf in all public places right after she gets off the plane, but I felt like I would attract too much attention if I wore something really revealing.

 Best time to visit Jordan

 October to December and March to May is the high season, but also the best weather to visit.
-You will probably not like February, as it is too cold and rainy (you’ll freeze, if you choose a backpacking travel adventure to Jordan), July and August are the hottest months, so you might want to avoid it.
-I have been in late November, it was still ok, but quite cold to swim in the Dead Sea.
+You will probably not like February, as it is too cold and rainy (you’ll freeze, if you choose a backpacking travel adventure to Jordan), and July and August are the hottest months, so you might want to avoid them.
+I have been in late November and it was still ok, but quite cold to swim in the Dead Sea.